qianrenmao/qianrenmao.github.io/_pages/about.md

 My research focuses on **LLMs & NLP**, covering knowledge reasoning, textual reasoning, and retrieval-augmented generation.
 I am now extending this work to **data security**, particularly trustworthy data flows in emerging paradigms such as <span style="color:#0969da;">[MCP](https://modelcontextprotocol.io/introduction)</span> and <span style="color:#0969da;">[A2A](https://developers.googleblog.com/en/a2a-a-new-era-of-agent-interoperability/)</span>.

-[Prospective Students]
+**<span style="color:#0969da;">Prospective Students</span>**.
 Our group offers Ph.D. positions through the Joint Education Program with Beihang University, as well as visiting-student opportunities.
-If you are interested, please email me your CV and any publications.
+If you are interested, please email me your CV and any publications (if any).